Why GitHub Runner is the execution engine of the Cloud Mac AI Stack

 Without a Runner, Cloud Mac is a remote desktop.
 With a Runner, it is engineering infrastructure.
 If you remember one slogan from this series: Diff → Fact (blue callout above).

-Cloud Mac AI Stack five-layer diagram (series-wide · link with #stack-map)
+Cloud Mac AI Stack five-layer diagram (responsibility tiers)

 Important: Stack ≠ call order